 Which brings us to the next and most important point:

-2. Gather data about clicks
+2. Gather click data

 Useful tip: If you decide to use short URLs in your social media posts, you don’t necessarily need to include the link text in your post.
-Most social networks will just transfer the Preview Image (OG:Image) from the source to the short URL like shown here:
+Most social networks will just transfer the Preview Image (OG:Image) from the source to the short URL as shown here:

-So just paste the short URL, let the preview image load and then remove the link if you want to keep your post caption clean.
+So just paste the short URL, let the preview image load, and then remove the link if you want to keep your post caption clean.

 3. Mask or rewrite URLs